-My family visited Universal Orlando the first 4 days of reopening after being closed for months during the pandemic.
-The two big questions people asked me are is it worth a trip to Universal Studios Florida during Covid-19 with all the restrictions, and did you feel safe?
+My family visited Universal Orlando the first 4 days of reopening after being closed for months during the pandemic and now we live in Orlando and frequent Universal Studios Orlando.
+The two big questions people asked me are is it worth a trip to Universal Studios Florida in 2021 during Covid-19 with all the restrictions, and did you feel safe?
 For me and my family, the answers are both yes.
+However, crowds are growing, and it’s not as empty as it used to be.
 Here are tips to help you prepare for your trip to Universal Orlando during this unprecedented time as well as the answers to frequently asked questions about Universal Orlando right now.

 Why Did Your Family Visit Universal Orlando During the Pandemic?

 I am not a reopen everything person, and we have been strict about quarantining since March.
 But I also know that things do need to reopen, so people can get back to work.
 I was curious about how everything would go during the reopening.
 I also figured that crowds would be lowest at the beginning, but that was a total guess.
 Plus I wanted to visit before the fall and winter when flu season would hit again.

 Admittedly, I was a little nervous about the risk, but we also went in with the mindset that if things got too crowded or were a disaster, then we would bail and do something else.

 I liked all the precautions Universal Orlando was taking like requiring face masks and temperature checks as well as social distancing markers throughout the parks.